wp-plugins/updraftplus/readme.txt

 == Changelog ==

+= 1.4.48 - trunk: not yet released/supported =
+* Use WordPress time for creation of filenames

 = 1.4.47 - 03/11/2013 =
 * Improve batching on zip creation for sites with very large files
 * Unlimited early resumption if zip file creation takes too long